sukster/evtx2json/README.md

 # evtx2json
-This Powershell script allow you to convert the exported Windows logs in .EVTX format to .JSON file which can be easily ingested by various SIEM products e.g. Azure Sentinel,  Splunk and Elastic.
+This Powershell script allow you to convert the exported Windows logs in .evtx format to .json file which can be easily ingested by various SIEM products e.g. Azure Sentinel,  Splunk and Elastic.

 # Prerequisites:
 1. Download the ZIP version of Winlogbeat from https://www.elastic.co/downloads/beats/winlogbeat, extract the winlogbeat.exe from it and add it into the same folder.